Home » Snacks » Chocolate Swirl Japanese Cheesecake

 It’s rich, creamy, and feels way more indulgent than the ingredient list suggests.

-Ingredient Swaps & Easy Customizations
+Ingredient Swaps & Easy Customisations

 No cottage cheese -> Use all Greek yogurt.
 The texture will be softer, but it will still set.